 We did not decide beforehand how to develop courses based on an abstract project plan or on our experience of other (very different) projects.
 Instead, we worked as a team to incrementally improve things.
 As a result, we formulated a repeatable way of developing high-quality courses extremely rapidly, in a way that could then be standardised and documented.
 This meant that scaling things up with multiple teams working in parallel was now completely achievable.
 Even so, it’s vital not to stop the process of continually improving how we work – no process should be set in stone.

-Coming back to our 2013 blog posts, I don’t think an ELT coursebook series could be developed in 3 months using this approach.
+Coming back to our 2013 blog posts, I don’t think a coursebook series could be developed in 3 months using this approach.
 But I’m completely convinced that it could be developed significantly faster than is the current standard.
 I’m also convinced that (if user feedback is deeply integrated into the process) it would result in a product better aligned to the needs of the teachers and learners it’s designed for, and that the team working on it would find the process more enjoyable and motivating.